Recollections by Ted McKay

 The station finally went dark on February 12, 1955.
 As you read WKNA-TV's original application later in this piece you might ponder how Charleston's television history would have been altered had the grand plans outlined by Smith in his original FCC filing been brought to fruition.

 Smith kept the construction permit for WKNA-TV, in hopes the FCC would decide that UHF television was not feasible, at least in mountainous terrain, and give the station a VHF channel.
-The FCC deleted the CP in 1965 after Smith had successfully fought to keep it during two previous attempts by the FCC to do so, in 1957 and 1963.
 According to one of Smith's CP extension filings with the FCC, he at one point made overtures to WOAY-TV/4, Oak Hill WV, to propose operation as their satellite.
+The FCC deleted the CP in 1965 after Smith had successfully fought to keep it during two previous attempts by the FCC to do so in 1957 and 1963.

 This article originally appeared in Peter Q. George's "UHF Morgue" at his former RadioDXer site and is republished here with his permission.
 Reformatting and editing by K.M.
 Richards.
+Images from Jeff Miller's gallery, linked below.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.